arturictus/wrappi/README.md

 ### Client

 Is the main configuration for your service.

-It should holds the common configuration for all the endpoints `Endpoints`.
+It holds the common configuration for all the endpoints (`Wrappi::Endpoint`).

-Configs:
+Required:

   - `domain`: Yep, you know.

-    example:
     ```ruby
     config.domain = 'https://api.github.com'
     ```